 This is a general purpose fatigue life analysis module that includes the following models:

 - Basquin-Coffin-Manson model, which incorporates Basquin’s Equation and Coffin-Manson Relation.
-While Basquin’s Equation describes high-cycle low strain behavior, Coffin-Manson Relation describes high-cycle low strain behavior.
+While Basquin’s Equation describes high-cycle low-strain behavior, Coffin-Manson Relation describes low-cycle high-strain behavior.
 Basquin-Coffin-Manson model, also known as Morrow Design Rule, combines elastic strain and plastic strain into a total strain relationship.
-Mean stress can be considered using Morrow criterion, Smith-Watson-Topper criterion, or Manson-Halford criterion.
+Mean stress can be considered using Morrow criterion, Smith-Watson-Topper criterion, Walker equation, or Manson-Halford criterion.

-- Socie-Fatemi criterion, similar to those by Brown and Miller, that is, the normal strain in the plane of maximum shear strain accelerates the fatigue damage process through crack opening.
+- Fatemi-Socie criterion, similar to those by Brown and Miller, that is, the normal strain in the plane of maximum shear strain accelerates the fatigue damage process through crack opening.
 Crack opening (by maximum normal stress) decreases the friction force between slip planes.
 This model was born as a modification of the Brown-Miller’s critical plane model, considering mainly the maximum shear strain amplitude and the maximum normal stress on the maximum shear strain amplitude plane.
-Considering the normal stress also the crack closure effects which may derived from the application of cyclic loadings can be taken into account.
 This program provides an option to consider compressive normal stress benefit on fatigue life, even though it is not the intention of this model.
 It is up to the User’s discretion to take advantage of this option.

 EN 12952-3, Water-tube boilers and auxiliary installations — Part 3: Design and calculation for pressure parts of the boiler